Jonathan Skrmetti: State of Tennessee et al v. AdoreMe.com

 Thirty-one states and the District of Columbia filed suit against AdoreMe.com in response to consumer complaints, alleging unfair trade practices against the retailer.
 Specifically at issue was the VIP program, in which customers were automatically charged a monthly fee of $39.95 unless they either made a purchase or logged into their account.
-The state AGs argued that the program was deceptive as it did not properly disclose the terms, and customers were charged the monthly rate without understanding they would be required to take action before the sixth of every month to avoid the fee.
+The state attorneys general argued that the program was deceptive as it did not properly disclose the terms, and customers were charged the monthly rate without understanding they would be required to take action before the sixth of every month to avoid the fee.
 Additionally, those who attempted to cancel their memberships found it extremely difficult and were forced to forfeit accrued store credit in order to do so.
 The retailer also misled consumers regarding discounts with a "countdown" that didn't actually affect purchase eligibility.

 The suit settled in June 2023, with the blanket amount of $2.35 million to be paid amongst the thirty-one states and D.C. and refunds to be offered to the affected customers.
 AdoreMe.com was required to contact all eligible customers as part of the settlement agreement.
 As with many suits of this type, the retailer admits no wrongdoing as part of the settlement.

 Recognition and awards

-In October, 2010, United States Attorney General Eric Holder awarded Skrmetti the Attorney General's Award for Distinguished Service.
+In October 2010, United States Attorney General Eric Holder awarded Skrmetti the Attorney General's Award for Distinguished Service for his work as a trial lawyer in the U.S. Attorney's office.

-In May 2023, Skrmetti accepted an award from the Tennessee Faith & Freedom Coalition, who proclaimed him a "Defender of Freedom" for his work as AG.
+In May 2023, Skrmetti accepted an award from the Tennessee Faith & Freedom Coalition, which proclaimed him a "Defender of Freedom" for his work as attorney general.
 The group is a self-proclaimed conservative, Christian, anti-Marxist organization.

 Personal life

-He is married and has four children, and resides in Franklin, Tennessee.
+Skrmetti is married and has four children, and resides in Franklin, Tennessee.
+He is a member of a Churches of Christ congregation.

-In May 2023, he was elected to the board of the Jason Foundation, Inc., a 501(c)(3) non-profit organization that attempts to provide support and educational tools for youth at risk of suicide.
+In May 2023, Skrmetti was elected to the board of the Jason Foundation, a 501(c)(3) nonprofit organization that attempts to provide support and educational tools for youth at risk of suicide.
 He had previously been an ambassador of the foundation.

-Jonathan Skrmetti is the cousin, by marriage, of comedian Ellen Skrmetti.
+Skrmetti is a cousin of comedian Ellen Skrmetti by marriage.